BoyCook/HttpFileServerJS/README.md

 ## Tests

+Displaying results in the terminal (common usage):

+    make test

-Running all the tests (calls test-ci and test-cov):
+Running all the tests (calls test-ci and test-cov - best used by CI server):

     make test-all

-Displaying results in the terminal:

-    make test

 Produce xUnit style XML report file: